MITIH-Dreamlab/JingSpringThing/README.md

 ## Development Status

 The project is under active development.
 Areas of focus include:
+- Optimising WebGPU integration for graph computations
-- Finalizing the integration with OpenWebUI for file processing.
+- Finalising the integration with OpenWebUI for file processing
-- Expanding unit tests and improving test coverage.
+- Expanding unit tests and improving test coverage
-- Optimizing the GPU-based graph simulation for larger datasets.
+- Enhancing the Rust-based server performance

 ## Contributing